 The Rowkin Bit comes with a charging case that’ll provide two solid charges that give you a combined listening time of 4 hours of music.
 The two hours of music playback is limiting, but I frequently managed to squeak out 3 hours of music listening most days.
-I would regularly use the Bit earbuds for a run or some work where I didn’t want any wires on me, and then would switch to wired headphones for listening during a commute or longer period of music listening.
+I would regularly use the Bit earbuds for a run or some work where I didn’t want any wires on me and then would switch to wired headphones for listening during a commute or longer period of music listening.

 My excitement for wireless earbuds is still there, but I understand the space has a lot of growth and work to do.
 Interference from the outside world causes music to stop playing briefly but still caused an annoyance when it was constantly happening.
 As I said, beyond holding the earbuds closer to the phone there isn’t much you can do to prevent dropout.
 The limiting battery life, even with the case, is another major downside.
 For many, 2 hours of music playback isn’t enough.
-However, if you’re using the earbuds as a way to supplement regular wired (3.5mm or lightning connected) headphones, than the Bit may be a great product.
+However, if you’re using the earbuds as a way to supplement regularly wired (3.5mm or lightning connected) headphones, then the Bit may be a great product.
 It’s perfect for when you want to go for a run, and not have to worry about wires.
 You will have to remember to charge it.
 Otherwise, you’ll be stuck with two bullet earbuds that don’t do anything.

 So are the Rowkin Bit earbuds worth it?
 Well yes.
 If you’re okay with a few hiccups here and there, the product is one of the best wireless earbuds yet.
 While Apple’s AirPods supposedly fix the connection issue, they’ll likely be plagued with the same problems as Rowkin has encountered.
-While I’m not using the earbuds for all my music listen, I do carry them around with me constantly; in case I need to use headphones and don’t want a wire getting in my way.
+While I’m not using the earbuds for all my music listening, I do carry them around with me constantly; in case I need to use headphones and don’t want a wire getting in my way.